 - All ranitidine formulations are expected to be out of stock with no date for resupply

 - New patients should not be started on ranitidine

-- Investigation by the Medicines and Healthcare products Regulatory Agency (MHRA) into ranitidine is being conducted and is progressing
+- An investigation by the Medicines and Healthcare products Regulatory Agency (MHRA) into ranitidine is being conducted and is progressing

-- Affected stock of ranitidine products is quarantined and not released to pharmacies
+- The affected stock of ranitidine products is quarantined and not released to pharmacies

-- Some stock of ranitidine products which is not affected by UK recalls exist in pharmacies and wholesalers, however it is advised to reserve it only for patients for whom switching to alternative treatment is not possible
+- Some stock of ranitidine products which is not affected by the UK recalls exist in pharmacies and wholesalers, however, it is advised to reserve it only for patients for whom switching to alternative treatment is not possible